CLI Reference

 record | capture the live sim as webm/mp4/gif, or sample N png frames (—frames) |

-profile | manage isolated storage profiles |
+storage | manage guest app storage and launch profiles |

 assert | run any read verb and convert its output into an exit code |